Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ## 5. Next steps

-- If performing an initial install, return to [Initial install](initial_install.md) to continue the install.
+- If performing an initial install or an upgrade of non-CSM products only, return to the IUF [Initial install](initial_install.md) workflow to continue the install.

-- If performing an upgrade, return to [Upgrade](upgrade.md) to continue the upgrade.
+- If performing an upgrade that includes upgrading CSM, return to the IUF [Upgrade](upgrade.md) workflow to continue the upgrade.